-A. Evaporatives do not work during high humidity as the temperature of the air coming out of an evaporative system is related to the temperature of the air outside.
-Reverse cycle systems recirculate the cooler air within the home so they can guarantee lower temperatures.
+A. Evaporative air conditioners do not work during high humidity, as the temperature of the air coming out of an evaporative system is related to the temperature of the air outside.
+Ducted reverse cycle systems recirculate the cooler air within the home so they can guarantee lower temperatures.

-Q. Why don’t you put outlets in the entrance or passage areas of the house like some other quotes I have received?
+Q. Why don’t you put outlets in the entrance or passage areas of the house?

 A. Because they do little to improve the effectiveness of the system.
-If the return air grille is located in the passage, the flow of air from the serviced rooms will be enough to provide heating and cooling to these areas.
-The reason they are often included on quotes is to upsell and add to the price (and the salespersons commission).
+With passages, the flow of air from the serviced rooms are enough to provide heating and cooling to those areas.
+The reason they are often included on quotes is to up-sell and add to the price (and the salesperson’s commission).

-Q. I have an older home with lath and plaster ceilings, will there be any additional cost?
+Q. I have an older Adelaide home with lath and plaster ceilings.
+Will there be any additional costs?

-A. To prevent damage to older style homes we need to take that extra bit of care and therefore there is small extra cost involved.
+A. To prevent damage to older style homes, we need to take that extra bit of care, and therefore, there is a small extra cost involved.

-Q. My builder has offered air conditioning, will your company be any cheaper.
+Q. My builder has offered to install an air conditioner.
+Will your company be any cheaper?

-A. A lot of builders who offer air conditioning add their markup to the price, therefore by dealing direct with us you will save money.
-Also we can tailor a system to suit your exact requirements – not use a pre-designed system to suit the plan.
+A. A lot of builders who offer air conditioning add their mark-up to the price.
+Therefore, by dealing directly with us, you will save money.
+Also, we are able to tailor a system to suit your exact requirements – not use a pre-designed system to suit the plan.

-Q. I’ve heard that it is double the price to air condition a 2 storey home than a single storey home of the same area.
+Q. I’ve heard that it is double the price to air condition a two-storey home compared to a single storey home in the same area.
+Is that true?

-A. Providing allowances have been made in the design of the home there is only a small extra cost for 2 storey homes.
-It is typically 10-20% more for a 2 storey home.
+A. Provided allowances have been made in the design of the home, there is only a small extra cost.
+It is typically 10-20 percent more for a two-storey home.

-Q. I am going to add an extension in the next few years, should I wait until it is completed before getting air conditioning?
+Q. I am going to add an extension in the next few years.
+Should I wait until it is completed before installing an air conditioner?

-A. We can design a system to allow for future expansion at a later date giving you the benefits of air conditioning straight away.
+A. We can design a system that allows for future expansion at a later date, giving you the benefits of air conditioning straight away.

-A. The figure quoted is the output capacity of a unit – reverse cycle systems have an efficiency of 300% or more therefore the 12.5kW machine would be using around 4kW at the most.
+A. The figure quoted is the output capacity of a unit – reverse cycle systems are very efficient, therefore a 12.5kW machine would only use around 5kW.